kuria31/alx-system_engineering-devops/0x00-shell_basics/README.md

-listiing the current working directory contents including the hidden files in long format
+Listing permissions of all files in long format